umbraco/UmbracoDocs/14/umbraco-cms/extending/packages/README.md

 #### Integration extensions

 This type of package can be a lot of things, and can include a number of the other package types.
 They are generally integrating a larger system into Umbraco.
-A good example could be an e-commerce package such as [UCommerce](https://marketplace.umbraco.com/package/ucommerce.umbraco8), that includes an entire webshop module for Umbraco.
+A good example could be an e-commerce package such as [Umbraco Commerce](https://docs.umbraco.com/umbraco-commerce), that includes an entire webshop module for Umbraco.

 ## [Types of Packages](types-of-packages.md)